alibaba/nacos/CONTRIBUTING.md

 We use the `develop` branch as the development branch, which indicates that this is a unstable branch.

-Here are the workflow for contributors:
+Here is the workflow for contributors:

 1. Fork to your own
 2. Clone fork to local repository